jurajg/boing-ball-three.js/README.md

 https://github.com/ektogamat/threejs-andy-boilerplate

 # Just want to look
-Download this repo.
-Check dist/ folder.
+* Download this repo.
+* Check dist/ folder.
 I left the website prebuilt there.
-Just open it in web browser.
+Just open index.html in web browser.

 # Setup
-nodejs is required
+* nodejs is required
-download this repo and run:
+* download this repo and run:
-npm install
+* npm install
-npm run dev
+* npm run dev

 Your web browser should launch showing local webpack webserver and the website with animation.